 Some of the common metrics fulfillment businesses try to improve with a modern WMS implementation are

-1. Warehouse throughput
+- Warehouse throughput

-2. Order fulfillment rate
+- Order fulfillment rate

-3. Daily/weekly/monthly orders processed
+- Daily/weekly/monthly orders processed

-4. Order lead time
+- Order lead time

-5. Labor cost reduction
+- Labor cost reduction

-6. Net margins per order fulfilled
+- Net margins per order fulfilled

-Part 3: Choosing the right Warehouse Management System (WMS) for your e-commerce fulfillment business
+Part 3: Choosing the right Warehouse Management System (WMS) for your ecommerce fulfillment business

 By now, you have a crystal clear understanding of your fulfillment business, client characteristics, operational specifics, warehouse workflow, and the key challenges you want to address.
-These will now be translated into your exact requirements, and the requirements will help you choose the best WMS for your fulfillment business.
+These will now be translated into your exact requirements, and the requirements will help you choose the best WMS for ecommerce fulfillment business.

 Types of WMS’ and their characteristics

-Types of WMS’ for e-commerce fulfillment businesses
+Types of WMS for ecommerce fulfillment businesses

 Standalone Warehouse Management System (WMS)

-Often operating in silo, a standalone WMS is used by fulfillment businesses where they don’t need their WMS to integrate with their other systems.
+Often operating in silo, a standalone ecommerce WMS is used by fulfillment businesses where they don’t need their WMS to integrate with their other systems.
 It is commonly used for smaller operations generally in offline stores.
 The orders and inventory data are often entered manually by the warehouse staff.
 Although they are often hosted on-premise, some of the Standalone WMS’ are also available as a cloud-based service.
-Such WMS’ typically have no use in complex e-commerce fulfillment operations.
+Such WMS’ typically have no use in complex ecommerce fulfillment operations.

 Cloud-based Warehouse Management System (WMS)